Snapchat/KeyDB-docs/docs/using-keydb.md

 You can either specify keydb-server to run the pro binary: `keydb-server --enable-pro [license-key]` or you can just call the pro binary directly `keydb-pro-server`

-If you do not have a license key you can use it in trial mode for 20 minutes after which time you will have to restart it.
+If you do not have a license key you can use it in trial mode for 120 minutes after which time you will have to restart it.
 If you have a license key you can enter it here or speicfy it in your configuration file

 ### Launching Enhanced FLASH
 ```
-keydb-server --enable-pro [license-key] --storage-provider  flash  [path-to-flash-storage]
+keydb-pro-server --enable-pro [license-key] --storage-provider  flash  [path-to-flash-storage]
 ```
 Note that if maxmemory and eviction policy are not set, they will default to `maxmemory [half the available RAM]` and `maxmemory-policy allkeys-lru`